wiredmatt/smart-pirates/README.md

-# The pirate Journal
+# Gold and Doubloons

 ## About

-This is a simple implementation of [storage](https://ethereum.org/en/developers/docs/storage/).
-A blockchain is in esence, a public database, which is the ideal storage medium for a pirate to record their journey, so their tales won't die with themselves deep in the sea
+This is a simple implementation of [currencies](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).

+In the era of pirates, `doubloons` were the common currency.

+A [doubloon](https://en.wikipedia.org/wiki/Doubloon) is made out of `gold`.

+`Gold` is found in `mines`.

+You use `doubloons` to buy `bread`.

+Find a mine -> look for gold -> find it -> melt it and get doubloons out of it -> buy bread.

 ## Set up